v-chandra/v-chandra.github.io/about.md

 permalink: /about/
 ---

-Vikas Chandra is a Director, AI at Facebook and leads an On-device AI research team in the AR/VR group focusing on vision and speech/NLU applications.
+Vikas Chandra is a Director of AI at Facebook and leads an On-device AI research team in the AR/VR group focusing on vision and speech/NLU applications.
 A significant proportion of ML computation is currently centralized but the future is going to be dominated by ML at the edge.
 This will have wide ranging